 You may need to get copies of your medical records for a number of reasons.
-If you're involved in a personal injury lawsuit, medical records may be a key element in the case.
-For example, if you file a legal claim after a car accident, you may need to prove that the accident -- and not a previous medical condition -- caused your injuries.
+If you're involved in a personal injury lawsuit, medical records may be a key element of the case.
+For example, if you file a legal claim after a car accident, you may need to prove that the accident—and not some pre-existing medical condition—caused your injuries.
 Or the extent of your injuries may be in dispute.
-In medical malpractice claims, medical records form the crux of the case.
-And sometimes patients just need their medical records to provide to a specialist or a new doctor.
+In medical malpractice claims, the biggest issues often hinge on the plaintiff's medical records.
+Outside of the legal realm, patients sometimes need their medical records to provide them to a specialist or new doctor.
 Read on to learn about your right to obtain your medical records, and how to go about getting them.

 The federal Health Information Portability and Accountability Act (HIPAA) gives patients the right to obtain a copy of their medical records from any medical provider, with a few exceptions.

 Someone else's records if you are a designated representative.
 You may request someone else's medical records if they give you permission, in writing, to act as their representative in accessing records.
 For example, if your elderly parents designate you as their representative, medical providers must provide you with your parents' medical records if you make a request to obtain them.

 Someone else's records if you are their legal guardian.
 Likewise, if you are appointed as the legal guardian of another adult, you have the legal right to get that person's medical records

 Your children's medical records, with some exceptions.
 For the most part, parents and legal guardians can obtain their children's medical records.
 There are a few exceptions to this rule.
 A parent may not get a child's records if:

 Records of deceased persons in certain circumstances.
 If you are the personal representative of an estate—either designated by a will or appointed by a court to settle a deceased person's affairs—HIPAA gives you access to the deceased's medical records.
 In addition, if you are related to a deceased person and certain information in that person's medical file relates to your own health, HIPAA lets you access that information.